Phone: +386 59 90 07 31 (EU)

 Day 1: Vienna

 Arrival to Vienna airport and private transfer to Vienna hotel.
-Check-in hotel and at leisure.
+Check-in at the hotel and at leisure.

 Day 2: Vienna